-Modern karate is not effective in street fights because it is designed for sports competitions where there are rules and limits on where you can strike, whereas traditional karate is effective because it prepares you for real-life fighting where there are no rules and no limits.
+Modern karate is ineffective in street fights because they are designed for sports competitions with rules and limits on where you can strike.
+In contrast, traditional karate is practical because it prepares you for real-life fighting where there are no rules and no limits.

 Keep reading this article to learn more about the effectiveness of karate and different styles.

 Karate emerged in the Ryukyu Kingdom of Okinawa, Japan.
 Its story started when the people of the Ryukyu Islands got in touch with Chinese martial arts in the 14th century.
 This was also a time when King Sho Hashi banned all weapons on the island to protect his power.
 This decision forced the people to focus on developing hand-to-hand combat skills instead, which is how karate got started.

 In its initial form, karate was designed to be very practical for real fighting.
 It was a brutal mix of striking with all limbs, grappling, fighting on the ground, and many other skills.
 The entire focus was on self-defense, and the following were the four initial styles: